buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 **Magical Seals**: Spells placed on a door can make crossing a door difficult.

-A door on which a magic lock has been cast is considered locked even if it doesn't physically have a lock.
+A door on which a magic lock has been cast is considered locked even if it doesn' \*\*t physically have a lock.
 A spell that picks locks or dispels magic is needed, or a successful breaking check to pass through a door closed in this way.

 **Hinges**: Most doors are equipped with hinges.
 Obviously sliding doors are not (these rather have grooves in the floor, which allow them to slide aside easily).